A unique color combination is a key way to express the personality of your brand.

 18. French Connection

 This tonal combination is a blue based gradient of colors.
 The Gunmetal and Cashmere swatches contain a hint of warmness which offsets against the coolness of the blues nicely.
 The combination of the two tones means that it’s gender-neutral.
-Great to use for wedding stationery or invitations.
+Great to use for wedding stationery, invitations or even letterheads.

 19. Serene Sakura